aliwaki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr -d Cc:Create a script that removes all letters c and C from input rev:Write a script that reverse its input. cut -d ":" -f1,6 /etc/passwd | sort:Write a script that displays all users and their home directories, sorted by users.
+tr -d Cc:Create a script that removes all letters c and C from input rev:Write a script that reverse its input. cut -d ":" -f1,6 /etc/passwd | sort:Write a script that displays all users and their home directories, sorted by users. find . -empty -printf "%f\n":command that finds all empty files and directories in the current directory and all sub-directories